PhenixTechOps/examples/README.md

 ## Description

-Code examples for standard use cases and application integrations to Phenix.
+Code examples for common use cases and application integrations to Phenix.

 ## Getting Started